| Name | Price | Retention | Rating | Details | Visit |

 Additional Features:

-It is also recommended to check out what additional services and features the provider has.
-The best usenet providers will include a free newsreader and even better, a newsreader that has Usenet search functionality.
-This is a great feature considering you will not need to find, configure and often pay for a third party newsreader after signing up for Usenet service.
-In addition to offering SSL-encrypted connections to their Usenet servers, the best usenet service providers also include a free VPN.
-This is a recommended privacy tool that secures all of your other web traffic like email, banking, and general online browsing.
+It is also recommended to check out the additional services and features that the provider offers.
+The best Usenet providers will include a free newsreader, and even better, a newsreader with Usenet search functionality.
+This is a great feature because you will not need to find, configure, and often pay for a third-party newsreader after signing up for Usenet service.
+In addition to offering SSL-encrypted connections to their Usenet servers, the best Usenet service providers also include a free VPN.
+This is a recommended privacy tool that secures all of your other web traffic, such as email, banking, and general online browsing.
 Newshosting, for example, includes a free unlimited PrivadoVPN account, which is a zero-logs VPN service based out of Switzerland with free VPN apps and server locations worldwide.

 Price: